truancylounge/MachineLearning/1-intro-machine-learning.md

 ![Cost Function Example](docs/content/imgs/concepts/sl-cost-function-v2.png)

+> [!Note]
-As $b$ parameter comes into the equation, the graphs we plot are 3-dimensional and a contour plot is one way to find minimal $J(w,b)$, which is at center of smallest ellipse. \
+> As $b$ parameter comes into the equation, the graphs we plot are 3-dimensional and a contour plot is one way to find minimal $J(w,b)$, which is at center of smallest ellipse.

 **Example1: w=-0.15, b=800** \
 ![Cost Function Example1](docs/content/imgs/concepts/sl-cost-function-v3.png)